Is your Baby Sleeping Through the Night Yet? Warning: this is not your mother's sleep page.

 Our children arrive in the world as the most neurologically immature primate of them all, and remain the most dependent on a caregiver for the longest period of time.
 Our kids can't keep themselves warm, get food, walk, speak, or reason.
 They can't manipulate us and they can't consciously choose to make you look like a bad parent.

 Normal babies sleep during the day and are up at night, at least for the first several (6-8) weeks.
 That is normal and expected and nothing we can do to change that.
 That means that parents need to sleep when the baby is sleeping to avoid all the great things that go along with sleep deprivation.
 Older infants get up at night, but less often, and it is normal for one year olds to not be sleeping through the night.
 Of course, if I did my job earlier, you now understand that nobody sleeps through the night.
-Interesting tidbit: about 80% of parents of one year olds identify their children as having "sleep problems."
+Interesting tidbit: one study showed that about 80% of parents of one year olds identify their children as having "sleep problems."
 Eighty percent?
 Maybe we have an expectation for our children that is not based on human physiology and is therefore not realistic.
-Maybe they don't really have a sleep problem.
+Our current culture doesn't help us set realistic expectations for normal.

 Sleeping Arrangements